cboddy/i3-workspace-names-daemon/README.md

 This script dynamically updates [i3wm](https://i3wm.org/) workspace names based on the names of the windows therein.

-It also allows users to define an icon to show for a named window from the [Font Awesome](https://origin.fontawesome.com/icons?d=gallery) icon list.
+It also allows users to define an icon to show for a named window from the [Font Awesome](https://origin.fontawesome.com/icons?d=gallery) icon list or other system wide icon fonts.

 ### tl;dr
 update i3-bar workspace names to look something like this